BCCI rushes to Mohammed Shami support after intial rejection for US visa - NewsX

-The Board of Control for Cricket in India saved itself from embarrassment after bowler Mohammed Shami was denied US visa by authorities on grounds of poor police records.
+The Board of Control for Cricket (BCCI) in India rescued bowler Mohammed Shami after he was denied US visa initially by authorities on grounds of poor police records.

 Shami’s visa application was initially rejected by the US embassy in Mumbai after his police verification records were found incomplete including FIRs based on dowry harassment and sexual harassment lodged by his estranged wife Hasina Jahan last year.